Use code KB4KDO0L9 to receive a 10% recurring discount on any server.

 4. Speak to An Expert

 If the previous steps haven’t guided you towards a concrete CPU choice, you should consider booking a free server consultation.
 Our server experts help personal and business users choose the right server CPU for their needs every day.
 They will listen to your requirements and help you choose a server that will perform well for you based on your needs, combined with their years of experience.
 They will help you compare the various models within the series to ensure the right fit for you.

 What is the best server CPU?

 Since every project is unique, there is no one best server CPU.
 Review these descriptions of our popular dedicated server CPUs to find one that fits your needs and budget.
-Each of these systems come with a variety of features and all support ECC Memory.
+Each of these systems comes with a variety of features, available with 10 Gbps Network speed in New York, Los Angeles, London, and Montreal. and all support ECC Memory.